thunderseethe/thunderseethe.github.io/content/posts/lowering-base.md

 ```

 Int's have type Int.
-Our IR `Var`s always have their type, thanks unification, so we just have to return it.
+Our IR `Var`s always have their type, thanks unification, so all we have to do is return it.
 Next up is functions:

 ```rs